Kashu7100/Qualia2.0/tutorial/README.md

         optim.step()
         print(losses[-1])
 ```
 With the following code, we will visualize the result.
+Note that since we used tanh as the activation function, we can set the limits of the figure to [-1, 1].
 ```python
 from matplotlib.offsetbox import OffsetImage, AnnotationBbox fig, ax = plt.subplots()